Hugh Laurie: Comedy and acting

-Forced to abandon rowing during a bout of glandular fever, Laurie joined the Cambridge Footlights, a university dramatic club that has produced many well-known actors and comedians including members of the popular British surreal comedy group, Monty Python.
+Forced to abandon rowing during a bout of glandular fever, Laurie joined the Cambridge Footlights, a university dramatic club that has produced many well-known actors and comedians, including members of the popular British surreal comedy group, Monty Python.
 There he met Emma Thompson, with whom he had a romantic relationship; the two remain good friends.
 She introduced him to his future comedy partner, Stephen Fry.
-Laurie, Fry and Thompson later parodied themselves in the sitcom The Young Ones.
+Laurie, Fry, and Thompson later parodied themselves in the sitcom The Young Ones.
 In the episode "Bambi", they and the series' co-writer Ben Elton appear on University Challenge as representatives of "Footlights College, Oxbridge".

-In 1980–81, his final year at university, besides rowing Laurie was president of the Footlights, with Thompson as vice-president.
-They took their annual revue, The Cellar Tapes, to the Edinburgh Fringe Festival and won the first Perrier Comedy Award which was presented to them by Rowan Atkinson.
-The revue was written principally by Laurie and Fry, and the cast also included Thompson, Tony Slattery, Paul Shearer and Penny Dwyer.
+In 1980–81, his final year at university, besides rowing, Laurie was president of the Footlights, with Thompson as vice-president.
+They took their annual revue, The Cellar Tapes, to the Edinburgh Fringe Festival and won the first Perrier Comedy Award, which was presented to them by Rowan Atkinson.
+The revue was written principally by Laurie and Fry, and the cast also included Thompson, Tony Slattery, Paul Shearer, and Penny Dwyer.
 The Perrier Award led to a West End transfer for The Cellar Tapes and a television version of the revue, broadcast in May 1982.
-It resulted in Laurie, Fry and Thompson being selected, along with Ben Elton, Robbie Coltrane and Siobhan Redmond, to write and appear in a new sketch comedy show for Granada Television, Alfresco, which ran for two series.
+It resulted in Laurie, Fry, and Thompson being selected, along with Ben Elton, Robbie Coltrane, and Siobhan Redmond, to write and appear in a new sketch comedy show for Granada Television, Alfresco, which ran for two series.

 Fry and Laurie worked together on various projects throughout the 1980s and 1990s.
 Among them was the sitcom Blackadder, written by Ben Elton and Richard Curtis and starring Rowan Atkinson.
 Laurie first appeared in the last two episodes of the second series, Blackadder II, debuting as Blackadder's drunken friend Simon Partridge in the episode "Beer", and then as the villainous Prince Ludwig the Indestructible in the episode "Chains".
-Laurie joined the main cast for the third series, Blackadder the Third, where he played Prince George, followed by the fourth and final series, Blackadder Goes Forth, where he played Lieutenant George.
+Laurie joined the main cast for the third series, Blackadder the Third, where he played Prince George, followed by the fourth and final series, Blackadder Goes Forth, where he portrayed Lieutenant George.
 Other collaborations with Fry included their BBC sketch comedy series A Bit of Fry & Laurie, as well as Jeeves and Wooster, a television adaptation of P. G. Wodehouse's stories, in which Laurie played Jeeves's employer, the amiable twit Bertie Wooster.
+The pair also appeared together in a long-running series of television adverts for the Alliance & Leicester Building Society, beginning in the late 1980s.
+The campaign ran to eight commercials between 1987 and 1991 and was recognised at the IPA effectivemeness awards.
 He and Fry also participated in charity stage events, such as Hysteria!
 1, 2 & 3, Amnesty International's The Secret Policeman's Third Ball, the Comic Relief TV shows, and the variety show Fry and Laurie Host a Christmas Night with the Stars.
 They collaborated again on the film Peter's Friends (1992) and came together for a retrospective show in 2010 titled Fry and Laurie Reunited.